joshrp/moonlight-docs/WOL-(Wake-On-LAN).md

 Install "ethtool" if not already installed, run `sudo ethtool eth#` and replace eth# with noted.
 Check the output, if there is a "G" next to "Supports Wake-on" then the NIC supports WOL.
 Run `sudo ethtool -s eth# wol g` again replace eth# with noted.

 ## Internet WOL
-DDNS or a static Public IP is a requirement. see https://www.noip.com/ a DDNS service.

 WOL is not designed to work over WAN.
 (Wide Area Network, AKA Internet) But it can be done in a few ways, some safer than others.
 The list below is in the order of recommended methods.
 Most methods require some other device that is always online and connected you your __Host's__ local network.

+DDNS or a static Public IP is a requirement for most options. see https://www.noip.com/ a DDNS service.

 - Host a VPN server.
 You will need some other device that is always online and connected to the Host's network to act as a VPN server.
 You also need the ability to port forward on your router.
 The WOL packet can be sent from the Moonlight client to the sleeping host via a VPN tunnel.
+Also see the WOL Tailscale container in the next section.
 Such devices include but are not limited to;
     - Routers, many can run a VPN server and even have a baked-in utility for hosting a VPN.
     - A RPI (Raspberry PI) or other similar SBC.
     - A NAS.
 (Network Attached Storage) Basically a Server, a NAS can host a variety of servers including VPN servers.
 Many customer NAS devices have a baked-in VPN utility.
 - Have another device wake the system.
 You will need some other device that is always online and connected to the Hosts network to act as in essence a WOL relay.
 Depending on the device used you may need to port forward.
 Such devices include but are not limited to;
     - Router WOL utility.
 Many routers offer a WOL utility either usable with just a router app or by port forwarding the router GUI.
 (If you do the latter be sure to have an EXTREMELY robust login for the router.
 Not recommended)
+    - WOL Tailscale container.
+This option is great if you are behind a __CGNAT__ or are __unable to port forward__. https://gist.github.com/andygrundman/c97445ab68334e387e22ab5cdbc6cc57
     - A RPI. https://www.instructables.com/id/Raspberry-Pi-As-Wake-on-LAN-Server/
     - A remotely accessible system such as a NAS, or similar.
     - An Arduino with a network connection. https://github.com/TullyE/ArduinoWOL/